amudipeayomide/amudipe-portfolio/README.md

 ## About Me

 I'm a **Data Analyst** with a background in **Industrial Mathematics**, a passionate data analyst dedicated to transforming raw data into actionable insights.
 My expertise lies in data analysis, visualization, and business intelligence, with a strong focus on solving real-world problems through data-driven decision-making.
-I specialize in tools like Power BI, SQL, Google Sheets, and Tableau, and I'm constantly expanding my technical skillset to stay ahead in the evolving world of data analytics.
+I specialize in tools like Power BI, SQL, Excel, and Python, and I'm constantly expanding my technical skillset to stay ahead in the evolving world of data analytics.
 Currently, I'm building my career through hands-on projects and continuous interning at Cirvee Academy.

 ## 🔧 Technical Skills